A Condition of Obsession and Self-Doubt

 Obsessive-Compulsive Disorder (OCD) may present in different ways, inconsistently, and with various symptoms.
 It is not uncommon for one person with OCD to have a combination of symptoms or another anxiety disorder in addition to OCD.

-The combination of symptoms make treatment highly personalized to each individual.
+The combination of symptoms makes treatment highly personalized to each individual.
 However, in general, people living with OCD suffer from unwanted and intrusive thoughts (obsessions) that they can’t seem to get out of their heads.
-The obsessive thought(s) often drives them to perform ritual-like behavior(s) or routines (compulsions) in an attempt to ease anxiety symptoms.
+The obsessive thoughts trigger a response to perform ritual-like behaviors or routines (compulsions) in an attempt to ease anxiety symptoms.

-It is common for people to realize that the obsessive thoughts and compulsive actions are irrational.
+People often realize the obsessive thoughts and compulsive rituals are based in irrational fears.
 However, they find themselves unable to stop the pattern.

-Common OCD safety-seeking themes include avoiding germs, counting outlets, or checking locks to stop unwelcome thoughts, or rituals to stop intense feelings and mental images.
+Common safety-seeking themes include avoiding germs, counting outlets, checking locks to stop unwelcome thoughts, or rituals to stop intense feelings and mental images.

 In addition, with a ruminative sub-type of OCD, people will fear having certain thoughts.
 People will feel stuck in self-doubt.
-They often have intrusive thoughts that they have (past tense) or will (future) make a poor decision that will cause harm to themselves or others.
-Common rumination fears may involve themes about finances, health/safety, sexual orientation, partner adultery, being socially unliked, or failing.
+They often fear they’ve made a mistake (past tense) or will (future) make a poor decision that will cause harm to themselves or others.
+Common rumination fears may involve themes about morality, health/safety, sexual orientation, partner adultery, being socially unliked, harming a child, or failing.

 What Is It Like to Live with OCD?